codefellows/setup-guide/system-setup/mac/3-git.md

       init.defaultbranch=main
       ```

-    - Then move on to [next page](./5-tree.md)
+    - Then move on to [next page](./4-tree.md)
   - *If output is not similar to the above*, continue with instructions on this page.

 ---

 ## Install and Configure Git and GitHub

-Run the following command to ensure that you have the most recent version of `git`:
+Run the following command to ensure that you have the most recent version of git:

 `brew install git || brew upgrade git`